 MARCH 2026

-So why not retell the tale and watch it through the eyes of Huck and Jim?
-In my retelling, Old Huck and Old Jim meet up and "conjure" the story back to life.
-At first they merely comment on events, but soon they meet their younger selves and eventually get swept up into the story.
-I called it Sounding the River: Huck Finn Revisited.
+So I thought, why not retell the tale and watch it through the eyes of Huck and Jim?
+In my retelling, Old Huck and Old Jim met up and "conjured" the story back to life.
+At first they merely commented on events, but before soon they were meeting their younger selves and eventually were swept up into the story.
+I called my adaptation: Sounding the River: Huck Finn Revisited.

-The show premiered at Milwaukee Rep, where I was the Associate Artistic Director.
+The show premiered at Milwaukee Rep, where I was the Associate Artistic Director at the time.
 It was a big production, with a cast of 20-some actors and 3 musicians.
-(I've included two pages about the show on this website, one under Directing and one under Playwriting).
+(I've included two pages about the show on this website, under both Directing and Playwriting).

-On the closing weekend, we held a symposium about the book and the play with local scholars, a journalist, and Shelley Fisher Fishkin, a highly-respected Twain scholar, who flew in to see the show and spoke at the symposium.
-Thankfully, the play was well received.
+On the closing weekend, we held a symposium about Twain's book and my play with local scholars, a journalist, and Shelley Fisher Fishkin, a highly-respected Twain scholar, who flew in to see the show and spoke at the symposium.
+Thankfully, the play was well received and the sympsoium likewise.
 Then, like most big regional theatre productions, it faded away.

 Three years ago - out of the blue - Shelley contacted me.
 She’d been asked by the editor of Yale University Press to write a “biography” of Jim and his contentious literary afterlife.
 She was planning on a chapter about stage and screen versions of the book and wanted to include Sounding the River.
 I dug up the script and sent it her way and she interviewed me via email.